sefasys/ScentAI/SECURITY.md

 # Security

 Do not report secrets through a public issue.
-Contact the repository owner privately for vulnerabilities involving deployed credentials or endpoints.
+Contact me(sefasys) privately for vulnerabilities involving deployed credentials or endpoints.

 ## Secret Handling